software-foundations/learning-groovy/README.md

 ## Scripting and testing glue

 - Great for writing concise and maintainable tests, and for all your build and automation tasks

+## From Java to Groovy

+- Groovy is not to replace java
+- Groovy is to build java
+- Groovy is to make java concise